-Specifies whether parallel processing of save-to-database blocks is enabled (True/False).
-It is recommended to leave this enabled for improved performance.
+Description Specifies whether parallel processing of save-to-database blocks is enabled performance.
 If you identify a particular file configuration that does not operate as expected with parallel saves enabled, you can disable the behavior on a per file basis by setting Enable Parallel Save Data to Off.